Gallery 7 Theatre

 Running time

-2 hours plus one, twenty-minute intermission
+2 hours and 15 minutes plus one, twenty-minute intermission

 Location